Advertisement

 Weight loss

 For most women, the process of toning their tummy muscles and paring off pregnancy pounds takes time.
-In the early postpartum weeks, concentrate on staying healthy rather than losing weight.
-Eat nutritious food, get enough rest and gradually return to exercise.
-Walking with the baby in a sling or stroller is a good way to start.
+In the early postpartum weeks, Chapin advises concentrating on staying healthy rather than losing weight.

 Close up of a mother wearing panties holding baby Igor Alecsander / Getty Images